 I firmly believe that oral hygiene, oral health awareness, and education are the foundational aspects of dental care, of which we are in the greatest need in Pakistan.
 Mothers, in particular, should be helped to realize the immense importance of oral health care, especially for the long term and for their children.
 Women, men, and society in general also need to be educated that dental care is much more important than the gender of the dentist.
 Religious beliefs must be respected, especially in a conservative and fundamentalist Islamic culture like ours.
 This must inform the dentist who seeks to serve because it is essential to gain a patient's trust and make her comfortable with the procedure.
 I see that as my foremost responsibility.
 Since women who are not provided with dental care because of a shortage of female dentists live in rural areas, mobile dental clinics just for women seem like a good idea, especially for screenings.
 In addition to rural areas, there is also a great need on the outskirts of large cities where the rural poor have fled in search of a better life, generally living in most squalid and unhealthy conditions.
 Pakistan is teeming with the underserved for various reasons, the chief of which is poverty.

-I have been flying back and forth between Pakistan and Boston for the past 3 years now, preparing for advanced study in dentistry here in America and I am currently volunteering at a church on Newbury street which runs a food pantry for homeless people, with special outreach to women in particular.
-We find them on the street, tell them about our program, and provide them with the whole dining experience as a result of our volunteers, cooks, servers, dishwashers, etc. We also attend to the basic health concerns of these women, helping them to find assistance as needed.
-This program, aiming to provide a psychological and social uplift as well as free food, is an excellent model or example of everything that I love about the USA.
+I have been flying back and forth between Pakistan and Boston for the past three years, preparing for advanced dentistry studies here in America.
+I am currently volunteering at a church on Newbury street that runs a food pantry for homeless people, with special outreach to women.
+We find them on the street, tell them about our program, and provide them with the whole dining experience due to our volunteers, cooks, servers, dishwashers, etc. We also attend to these women's primary health concerns, helping them find assistance as needed.
+This program, aiming to provide a psychological and social uplift and free food, is an excellent model or example of everything I love about the USA.